Pete1232/lox/README.md

 # lox

-Implementations of the "lox" interpreter, from https://github.com/munificent/craftinginterpreters.
+Implementations of the "lox" interpreter, from the [Crafting Interpreters] book.

 ## Scala 3 build